mircealungu/twil/README.md

 ## Philosophy

+* hamartia = the original word for sin; hamartiology = one of the things that a religion tries to explain: what is wrong with us humans

 * Bertrand Russel = philosophy is the no-man's-land between religion and philosophy
   - the circumstances in one's life determine their philosophy; and their philosophy determines their circumstances